Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

 \subsubsection{Hybrid\_LIF\_GNN}

 To train the Hybrid\_LIF\_GNN, we define the loss function that captures the mean squared error between the ground truth label vector $y$ and the final predicted label vector $O'$.

-To overcome the non-differentiability of spikes and apply the backpropagation algorithm, we use the rectangular function~\cite{wu2018spatio} to approximate the derivative of the spike function (Heaviside function) in Eqs.~(\ref{e13}) and (\ref{e14}).
-The timestep-wise inference algorithm of the model is shown in Algorithm~\ref{alg:timestep_spikingfusion}.
+We utilize the spatio-temporal backpropagation~\cite{wu2018spatio} to derive the weight update for the SNNs with LLIF neurons.
+Moreover, to overcome the non-differentiability of spikes, we use the rectangular function~\cite{wu2018spatio} to approximate the derivative of the spike function (Heaviside function) in Eqs.~(\ref{e13}) and (\ref{e14}).
+Please check more implementation details in our Github repository.
+Algorithm~\ref{alg:timestep_spikingfusion} presents the timestep-wise inference algorithm of the Hybrid\_LIF\_GNN.